Libs1/SoftwareControlledDrone.github.io/README.md

 Project progress:

 The Beta app developed is capable of accessing remote and internal database.
-It can store real time flight data in a database for statistical purpose.
+It can store real time flight data in a database for statistical purpose and can access predefined flight patterns from both remote and local database.
+The predefined flight pattern part still has some bug issue due to which it is not working properly till now.

 Contribution: